brookelynne/catalogue-card-scraper/readme.md

 Provide a title control number as the first argument, e.g.:

 `$ ./catalogue-card-scraper a20972946` should print

 ```
 a20972946
 M312.4 .G35 op.1, no.7-12 (1757)
 Geminiani, Francesco, 1687-1762, composer.
 Sonatas, violins (2), continuo, no. 7-12 (1757)
+VI sonatas for two violins & a violoncello or harpsichord ; with a repieno [sic] bass, to be used when the violins are doubled / composed by F. Geminiani, from the VI last solos of his opa.
+1a, with a few additional movements.
 London : Printed for the author by J. Johnson, [1757]
 4 parts ; 33 cm
 With Geminiani's signature on title-page of each part, and with former owner signature ("R Lukyn") on cello part.